-- Planning for places (an environmental role) use the planning system to both protect and enhance our natural, built and historic environment, to use natural resources prudently and to mitigate and adapt to climate change, including moving to a low-carbon economy. - 2.2.3 This national direction is complemented by the Council's own Sustainability Appraisal process.
+Planning for places (an environmental role) - use the planning system to both protect and enhance our natural, built and historic environment, to use natural resources prudently, ensuring the effective use of land through reusing previously developed land and promoting mixed use developments, and to mitigate and adapt to climate change, including moving to a low-carbon economy.

+2.2.3 This national direction is complemented by the Council's own Sustainability Appraisal process.
 The SA has played a fundamental role in the preparation of the Core Strategy.
-It assesses the impact of the location and scale of development and the implications of policies in economic, social and environmental terms. - 2.2.4 In determining planning applications, the particular circumstances of the individual case will be assessed to establish the relative weight that should be given to each aspect of sustainable development. - 2.2.5 Given the distinctive character of much of the District, with its attractive rural landscapes and villages, historic market towns and the international visitor attraction of Stratford-upon-Avon, the Council's planning and development strategy emphasises the importance of protecting and enhancing the local environment.
-While ensuring this is the case, scope will also be provided to meet the social requirements of the District's communities and to ensure that the local economy is strong and diverse. - 2.2.6 Development proposals will be expected to minimise and mitigate any harm that would be caused to environmental assets and distinctive features in the area. - 2.2.7 Specific attention will be given to those parts of the District urban and rural that require investment and regeneration in order to achieve environmental, economic or social improvements.
+It assesses the impact of the location and scale of development and the implications of policies in economic, social and environmental terms.

+2.2.4 In determining planning applications, the particular circumstances of the individual case will be assessed to establish the relative weight that should be given to each aspect of sustainable development.

+2.2.5 Given the distinctive character of much of the District, with its attractive rural landscapes and villages, historic market towns and the international visitor attraction of Stratford-upon-Avon, the Council's planning and development strategy emphasises the importance of protecting and enhancing the local environment.
+While ensuring this is the case, scope will also be provided to meet the social requirements of the District's communities and to ensure that the local economy is strong and diverse.

+2.2.6 Development proposals will be expected to minimise and mitigate any harm that would be caused to environmental assets and distinctive features in the area.

+2.2.7 Specific attention will be given to those parts of the District - urban and rural - that require investment and regeneration in order to achieve environmental, economic or social improvements.